The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-The tidal coefficient today is 104.
-With such a high coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 101.
-The day ends with a tidal coefficient of 97.
+The tidal coefficient today is 40, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 46.
+The day ends with a tidal coefficient of 52.

 We can compare these levels with the maximum high tide recorded in the tide tables for El Capitan Passage which is of 13.8 ft and a minimum height of -3.3 ft.

-The following graph shows the progression of the tidal coefficient in the month of March of 2021.These values give us a rough idea of the tidal amplitude in El Capitan Passage, forecast in March.
+The following graph shows the progression of the tidal coefficient in the month of March of 2024.These values give us a rough idea of the tidal amplitude in El Capitan Passage, forecast in March.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
 But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in El Capitan Passage, the wind in El Capitan Passage and the surf forecast in El Capitan Passage before you go fishing.